joonasmmp/joonasmmp.github.io/content/kurssit/ena01tehtavat/alkukirjaimet_lopputesti.md

-  new Question("kesä", ["summer", "Summer"], "summer"), new Question("sinä", ["you", "You"], "you"), new Question("new york", ["New york", "New York"], "New York"), new Question("grand canyon", ["the Grand canyon", "The Grand Canyon"], "The Grand Canyon"), new Question("suomi", ["finland", "Finland"], "Finland"), new Question("suomalainen", ["finnish", "Finnish"], "Finnish"), new Question("kapkaupunki", ["Cape town", "Cape Town"], "Cape Town"),
+  new Question("kesä", ["summer", "Summer"], "summer"), new Question("sinä", ["you", "You"], "you"), new Question("new york", ["New york", "New York"], "New York"), new Question("grand canyon", ["the Grand canyon", "the Grand Canyon"], "the Grand Canyon"), new Question("suomi", ["finland", "Finland"], "Finland"), new Question("suomalainen", ["finnish", "Finnish"], "Finnish"), new Question("kapkaupunki", ["Cape town", "Cape Town"], "Cape Town"),